MaximeThoonsen/gloria/README.md

 ## Customize the personal assistant

 ### Change the prompt
-Modify the gloria.config.ts file to make the personal assistant answer the question as you want.
+Modify the `gloria.config.ts file to make the personal assistant answer the question as you want.

 ### Create the private data needed for the personal assistant to answer the questions

-Fill the knowledge-base folder with text files that contains your personal information.
+Fill the `knowledge-base` folder with text files that contains your personal information.

+You can also use any LangChain's [documents loader](https://js.langchain.com/docs/modules/indexes/document_loaders/examples/file_loaders/) to create the knowledge base.

 All your articles in the data folder will also be used to create the knowledge base.

 Whenever you want to make new information available you can just run the `npm run update:kb` command.